DanielBiman/Movie-Night/README.md

     • Must use Spring Framework to create a wholly self-contained artifact, built by Maven.

-    • Must compile in Java 8.
+    - [X] Must compile in Java 8.
 A later runtime is perfectly acceptable, but compilation must be in Java 8.

-    • Must be within a git repository (remote not necessary, use own judgement on commit strategy).
+    - [X] Must be within a git repository (remote not necessary, use own judgement on commit strategy).

     • Must persist data across application restarts (may persist outside the runnable artifact) using an RDBMS with appropriate model relationships.